 Rent: The amount of the rent can usually be freely agreed between the parties, with the exception of low cost housing.
 Rent reviews can also be freely agreed (although they must take place annually), and, with careful drafting, cost-of-living rent increases and suchlike can be agreed.

 Tenant Security: The parties may stipulate fixed-term contracts, but they must have a minimum initial term of five years, and there are automatic and consecutive extensions of three years.
 In the absence of such a fixed term stipulation, the lease agreement will be considered open-ended.
 Open ended contracts were previously much like ‘tenancy for life’ agreements and are very difficult to terminate.

 Modest economic growth; improving financesThe Portuguese economy expanded by a modest 2.2% in 2018 from a year earlier, after annual rises of 2.8% in 2017, 1.6% in 2016, 1.8% in 2015, and 0.9% in 2014, according to the European Commission.
 The economy is expected to grow by 1.8% this year and by another 1.7% in 2020.

 The improving economic condition comes after a series of dismal years.
 Portugal’s economy contracted 1.1% in 2013, 4% in 2012, and 1.8% in 2011, according to the IMF.
 In 2010, the economy grew by 1.9%, but in 2009 GDP contracted by 3%, after average annual growth of only 1.2% between 2004 and 2008.

-Consumer prices rose by 1.5% in November 2017 from a year earlier, slightly up from 1.4% in both September and October 2017 and 1.1% in August 2017.
-Inflation is expected to accelerate to 1.6% this year, from an annual average of just 0.4% in the past four years, according to the IMF.
+Inflation stood at 0.7% in December 2018, down from 0.9% in November, 1% in October and 1.4% in September 2018, according to INE.
+Inflation is expected to accelerate to 1.6% this year, from an annual average of just 0.8% in the past six years, according to the IMF.